 Studies of chemical or physical phenomena, optics, colour and sound, radiation, comparison of similar products, corrosion, and studies in mathematics are examples of projects in this category.
+These projects are more general than engineering.

 Note: Many projects contain elements of two or more categories.
 The stated purpose or hypothesis of the project may be the best indicator of the exhibitor's thinking, and indicate into which category a project should be registered.